 Define $g_n(x) = n+C_{\neg P}(x) = n+x-C_P(x) $.
-A fixed point $x$ of $g_n$ satisfies $x=n+x-C_P(x)$, i.e. $C_P(x) = n$.
-Thus the smallest fixed point of $g_n$ is equal to $f_P(n)$.
-Furthermore, a fixed point of $g$ that is in the range of $f_P$ is equal to $f_P(n)$.
-In particular, if $g$ has a unique fixed point, then it must necessarily be equal to $f_P(n)$.
+A fixed point $x$ of $g_n$ satisfies $x=n+x-C_P(x)$, i.e., $C_P(x) = n$.
+Thus, the smallest fixed point of $g_n$ is equal to $f_P(n)$.
+Furthermore, a fixed point of $g_n$ that is in the range of $f_P$ is equal to $f_P(n)$.
+In particular, if $g_n$ has a unique fixed point, then it must necessarily be equal to $f_P(n)$.
 Finding a fixed point of $f(x)$ is equivalent to finding a root of $f(x)-x$.
 Equivalently, we could define $\tilde{g}_n(x) = n-C_P(x)$ and find the roots of $\tilde{g}_n$.
 However, in the sequel we will consider the fixed point formulation as $g_n$ is defined with $C_{\neg P}$ and has a more natural interpretation for complementary sequences.
 Furthermore, we show below that the function iteration method solving this fixed point problem is equivalent to the well-known Lambek-Moser method for defining complementary sequences.

 The function $g_n$, viewed as a function on the real numbers, is a piecewise-linear function.
-For each value of $n$, $g_n$ lines up with the identity function on the segment $\{m\in\mathbb{N}: C_P(m) = n\}$.
-It is clear than $g_n(m) > m$ if $m<f_P(n)$ and $g_n(m)\leq m$ for $m\geq f_P(n)$.
-As an example, we show in Fig. \ref{fig:cp} $g_n$ for $P(n)$ = ``$n$ is prime'' and $n=4$.
-Notice that the minimal fixed point is at $x=7$ which corresponds to $f_P(4)$, i.e. the $4$-th prime number.
-Next let us consider methods to find the smallest fixed point of such an increasing piecewise-linear function $g_n$ on the integers.
+For each value of $n$, the function $g_n$ lines up with the identity function on the segment $\{m\in\mathbb{N}: C_P(m) = n\}$.
+It is clear that $g_n(m) > m$ if $m<f_P(n)$ and $g_n(m)\leq m$ for $m\geq f_P(n)$.
+As an example, we show in Figure \ref{fig:cp} the function $g_n$ for the case where $P(m)$ denotes the statement ``$m$ is prime'' and $n$ is equal to $4$.
+Notice that the minimal fixed point is at $x=7$ which corresponds to $f_P(4)$, i.e., the fourth prime number.
+Next, let us consider methods to find the smallest fixed point of such an increasing piecewise-linear function $g_n$ on the integers.

-\subsection{Function iteration method}
+\subsection{Function Iteration Method}